marksheekey/vetai/README.md

 We suggest you spend a few hours on it.
 When you are satisfied with the result you can share the repo with us on Github to `GiacomoDB` or Gitlab to `giacomo.debacco`.
 Any issue or question drop us an email at giacomo.de.bacco@vet-ai.com.

+Please fork or download this repo and work on it on your own space.
+You can send it as instructed above.
 Thank you.